MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ![Screenshot of the variable value viewer.](media\variables-pane\variable-viewer.png)

-Certain data types may contain nested elements.
-For example, a [custom object](variable-data-types.md#custom-object) may contain another custom object in its properties.
+Certain data types might contain nested elements.
+For example, a [custom object](variable-data-types.md#custom-object) might contain another custom object in its properties.
 To view the properties of the nested element, select **More**.

 ![Screenshot of a parent custom object in the variable value viewer.](media\variables-pane\custom-object-parent.png)